How to Secure Your Android Device: A Guide to Locks, Passwords, and Biometrics

 Two-factor authentication adds an extra layer of security to your Android device by requiring a second form of verification, such as a code sent to your phone or email.
 Enable two-factor authentication on all of your accounts for added security.

-Remote wipe allows you to erase all the data on your Android device remotely.
+Remote wiping allows you to erase all the data on your Android device remotely.
 This feature is useful in case your device is lost or stolen.
-To enable remote wipe, go to Settings > Security > Find My Device and turn on the feature.
+To enable remote wiping, go to Settings > Security > Find My Device and turn on the feature.

 Conclusion